joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 Traversing the graph and making updates to the graph is a common operation within a compiler step.

 === Replacing references
 The most important step of all compiler steps is the replacement of the references.
 While we already cover a lot with the inserting of the references in the compute grid, one reference remains broken: the range reference.
 When the range reference is compiled to the compute graph, we store all the compute units of the cells in the range as dependencies.
-When we will compile this to code, we will get a list of all the dependencies.
+When we compile this to code, we get a list of all the dependencies.
 If the range reference just references a random range in the graph, that is exactly what we want.
 However, when the range reference references the column of a structure, we actually want it to be a special reference.

 As such, the _Replace References_ compiler step converts range references that reference a column or other reference of a structure to their respective _Column Reference_.
 More importantly, this pass also introduces the _creation_ of the structures.
 Since the structures may have dependencies in their data, which would be stored in the _Structure Contents_ object, this data needs to be calculated first.
 As such, the calculations for this data is also inserted into the Compute Graph, taking existing nodes into account.
 Every reference to a structure will have a dependency on the creation of that structure.